 The Royal Ulster Agricultural Society, owners of Balmoral Park and the Eikon Exhibition Centre, have a long history steeped in tradition, inspiration and development which began over 150 years ago in 1854.
-Take a look back in time, from the present day right to the origins of the Society.

 In June 2012 the Royal Ulster Agricultural Society members voted to purchase and develop a new venue, Balmoral Park.
-Balmoral Park is a 65-acre events park located in Sprucefield, Lisburn, around 10 miles from the previous venue of the Society, the King's Hall.
+Balmoral Park is a 65-acre events campus located in Sprucefield, Lisburn, around 10 miles from the previous venue of the Society, the King's Hall.

-Northern Ireland’s largest bespoke exhibition and events centre, the Eikon Exhibition Centre opened in December 2015 and has hosted a range of exhibitions, festivals, conferences and outdoor events.
+Northern Ireland’s largest exhibition and events centre, the Eikon Exhibition Centre opened in December 2015 and has hosted a range of exhibitions, festivals, conferences and outdoor events.

 Further building development is scheduled for 2018 which will increase the indoor capacity to over 10,000sqm, by far the largest in Northern Ireland.